lokopobit/rtve_podcasts/README.md

 ## How to Use
 > 1. Install the requiered packages: scrapy, pandas and scrapy-fake-useragent.
 > 2. Set up the path where the files will be saved.
 To do that paste the absolute path of the folder in the variable FILES\_STORE of the settings.py file (rtve\_podcasts/podcasts/podcasts).
 > 3. Paste the podcasts urls inside the self.urls list in the mp3_spider.py script (rtve\_podcasts/podcasts/podcasts/spiders).
-There is an example provided; the url of the radio show "cuando los elefantes sueñan con la musica".
+There are examples provided.
 > 4. Open a terminal in the folder rtve\_podcasts/podcasts/podcasts and execute scrapy crawl mp3files.

 ## Implementation Details